matthewoden/pokecron-go/README.md

  - Tests.
  - Convert task to Lambda Function (VM?)
  - Or use some kind of cron module that takes cron expressions?

-## Issues - sometimes, the expiration time is -1, and it just hangs.
-Working on that.